June 2014: Comfort Zone ONLINE

 IMPORTANT: I have decided to include certified coaches and government-licensed medical providers (MDs, DDs, chiropractors, RNs in private practice, etc.) on the website under Resources (not at the same location as psychotherapists) if they follow the same process of reading the book or watching the DVD and taking the test.

-Email 2: Documentary about HSPs
+Email 2: Film about HSPs

-The second email was about a PBS-quality documentary about HSPs that a team of us hopes to make.
+The second email was about a PBS-quality film about HSPs that a team of us hopes to make.
 We asked for some seed money, $12,500, to make what's called a "sizzle," to introduce the proposed film to those who might help us meet the $100,000 budget.

 The response was very positive and generous, so it seems that this first short film can be made (footage and interviews from this short will be included in the long format).
 We will see from there if we can raise the rest through cloudsourcing, probably Kickstarter, and other interested parties to whom we can show that film.
 Since we are on our way, I will tell you a bit more about those who are involved.